-Over the past three years, PRPD has evaluated a variety of concepts to address the needs of the aging current facility and significantly enhance recreation opportunities at Oakton Park.
+Over the past four years, PRPD has evaluated a variety of concepts to address the needs of the aging current facility and significantly enhance recreation opportunities at Oakton Park.
 The proposal being considered for our community’s largest park includes the following improvements:

 - Repairing, renovating and/or replacing outdated, deteriorated siding, mechanicals, ice rink floor, dasher board system, bathrooms, locker rooms, lobby area and ventilation system, much of which are at the end of their useful lives

 - Addressing Americans with Disabilities Act (ADA) and Illinois Accessibility Code (IAC) compliance issues throughout the building, including the multipurpose room, restrooms, locker rooms and bleacher seating